vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       typedef VSCore_ \*(VS_CC \*VSCreateCore)(int threads)

       Creates the Vapoursynth processing core and returns a pointer to it.
-It is legal to create multiple cores.
+It is legal to create multiple cores but in most cases it shouldn't be needed.

-      If plugin autoloading is enabled, plugins found in certain folders are automatically loaded.

       *threads*
          Number of desired worker threads.
 If 0 or lower, a suitable value is